MattechLab/sops/docs/data-collection/data-collection_visuo.md

 ## Participant Preparation in the Scanning Room

+- Give them the ear-plugs to protect their hearing during acquisition, allow time for them to place them.
 - Instruct the participant to lay on the MRI bed and adjust the participant inside.
-With the paddings, their head position MUST be adjusted and elevated so that the nose and the forehead of the participant are both close to the upper coil.
-This procedure ensures the ET has the clearest possible view of the eye.
+With the paddings, their head position MUST be adjusted and elevated so that the nose and the forehead of the participant are both close (ideally touching) the upper coil.
+This procedure ensures the ET has the clearest possible view of the eye and that the setup is standardised across all participants.
-- Give them the ear-plugs to protect their hearing during acquisition, allow time for them to place them.
 - Give the participant the emergency button.
 Make the participant try it, so they can see it works.
 To switch off the alarm, there’s a button on the scanner (circular, both on the left and on the right of the hole).
 - Once the previous part is ensured, the participant is ready.
 If the participant is cold, put a blanket on top of him.
 - Connect the coil's cable to the corresponding socket on the table.